ipdk-io/stratum-deps/docs/change-history.md

 - Move generated patch file to CMAKE_CURRENT_BINARY_DIR.

-### Documentation
+### Repository content

-- Overhaul build documentation.

-- Add Ninja example to build instructions.
+- Add CODEOWNERS and LICENSE files.

-- Add Change History document.
+- Add README.md file.

-### Configuration options

-- Don't define the CMAKE_TOOLCHAIN_FILE variable when building external projects unless it is defined in the superproject.

 ## Individual packages

-Most of these changes were made in anticipation of upgrading to a more recent versions of the package.
+Most of these changes were made in anticipation of upgrading to more recent versions of packages.

 ### Abseil